DickinsonCollege/FarmData2/INSTALL.md

 You can connect to the FarmData2 development environment using the TigerVNC Viewer as follows:
 1. Run your TigerVNC Viewer
+   * On Windows, this is done in the native Windows operating system.
 2. Set the "VNC Server" field to: `localhost:5901`
 3. Click "Connect"
 4. If nothing happens and the TigerVNC Viewer quits, wait a moment and try again.
 Sometimes it takes a few moments for the VNC server in the container to start.